tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides060.html){:target="\_blank"}

 *__Week 7 (Oct.
-4):__ Moving Data Between Applications*

-Explore how common geospatial data structures can serve in a variety of applications and computing environments.
-Moving data between applications and formats.
+4):__ Resilience through Vector Aggregation and Spatial Joins*

+Brief introduction to resilience thinking across disciplines and what data might be useful for modeling resilience in urban environments.
+Explore how vector aggregation and spatial joins bring distinct data layers into analytical relationships.

 > Learning Objectives

--   Understand basic geospatial data structures and formats used for data transfer/sharing
--   Maintain projection awareness for the transfer of geospatial data between applications
+-   Describe origins of resilience thinking and how it is used in urban planning
+-   Understand intersect, merge, and dissolve as primary vector aggregation tools
+-   Describe different approaches for aggregating attribute data linked to spatial features

 > Practical Objectives

--   Move data from Autodesk to ArcGIS Pro and vice versa
--   Export data from GIS to Adobe Suite of design applications
--   Plot latitude/longitude data from csv in a GIS
--   Export vector data to csv or json
+-   Obtain vector data with an identified aggregation goal
--   Review of geocoding (from week 4)
--   Review of georeferencing (from week 4)
+-   Perform one or more vector manipulations
+-   Visualize and interpret the results
+-   Spatial join with two or more data layers

 >  [slide deck](slides/slides070.html){:target="\_blank"}